saiedmethal/MMM-AssistantMk2/README.md

 There could be some warnings, but it gives no harm for using.

 If your mirror is running as `SERVERONLY` mode, no other installation step is needed.
 But if you want to run your mirror as `KIOSK` mode, you should rebuild binaries to match with electron.
 And as you know, there could be many problems or not.
 Wish you good luck.
+(I recommend to execute this after making profiles.)

 ```sh
 npm install --save-dev electron-rebuild